The-Ethical-Guy/TheGrabber/README.md

 # TheGrabber
 ![](https://files.catbox.moe/y1ndmh.png)
 # About
-<b>a powerful and effective ip guessing tool</b> the perfect tool for advanced hackers, this tool use powerful scannig module's to skip any protect server
+<b>a powerful and effective ip guessing tool</b> the perfect tool for advanced hackers, this tool use powerful scannig module's to skip any firewall

 # SYSTEM REQUIREMENTS
 | Requirements   | Version            |